things-to-do

 Beyond the buildings, Baeza is surrounded by fragments of its once great medieval walls and gates, reminders of its strategic importance centuries ago.

-The city sits in Jaén province, at the heart of Spain's olive oil industry - the province produces more olive oil than any country except Spain itself.
+The city sits in Jaén province, at the heart of Spain's olive oil industry.
+The province produces more olive oil than any country except Spain itself.
 You're never far from the sea of olive trees that defines the landscape.

 12 Best Things to Do in Baeza